What is PPV (Purchase Price Variance)? – Formula, Calculations

 The general model for calculating a quantity variance is:

-This calculation tells you how much the actual quantity of products differs from the standard quantity.
-The result is expressed in terms of dollars or percentages.
 This information can be helpful when trying to identify reasons for discrepancies.
 For example, if the purchase order stated that 500 widgets were ordered, but only 450 were received, the quantity variance would be (-50).

 For example,

 An organization planned to purchase 10 mobile handsets to gift its employees.
 The purchase price of each handset is $500.
-But after negotiation with the supplier, the organization gets a handset for $400 each.
+However, after negotiation with the supplier, the organization gets a handset for $400 each.

 Now Purchase price is = $500 X 10 handsets = $5000